Written by: Grant Wilburn

 Founded in 2003, DocuSign has quickly become the leader in their niche industry of validating electronic signatures.
 While the company offers several services, including identity management and workflow automation, DocuSign’s success mainly stems from their ability to guarantee the authenticity of signatures on documents that can be signed electronically from anywhere in the world, thus removing delays associated with traditional signature requirements.

-Although the company only made its public debut in April of this year, there’s a good chance that you may have heard of DocuSign well before then.
+Although the company only made its public debut in April of 2018, there’s a good chance that you may have heard of DocuSign well before then.
 By setting up numerous commercial relationships on their way to becoming a publicly-traded company, DocuSign is already prolific in many industries, including financial services, real estate, and even healthcare.
 If you recently purchased a home or signed up for a new insurance policy, for example, there’s a good chance you “DocuSigned” a handful of forms throughout the process.

 How It Works